Bukola Samuel-Wemimo: Career

-Samuel-Wemimo started her broadcasting career as an undergraduate at Lagos Television in 2001 and moved to TVC News in 2006.
+Coker started her broadcasting career as an undergraduate at Lagos Television in 2001 and moved to TVC News in 2006.
 At TVC News, she doubled as a reporter and TV presenter, hosting a Fireworks and Journalist Hangout.
-In 2021, Samuel-Wemimo joined Channels TV as a news anchor.
+In 2021, Coker joined Channels TV as a news anchor.
 On December 30, 2020, she was detained by operatives of the Department of State Services.